 The views in this video are not necessarily the views of the New Zealand Ministry of Education.

-Read more information about Developing Mathematical Inquiry Communities - Hangaia te Urupounamu Pāngarau Mō Tātou.
+Developing Mathematical Inquiry Communities Hangaia te Urupounamu Pāngarau Mō Tātou.

 Evidence in Action

-See also the new 15 video best evidence in action feature on the use of evidence to make a much bigger difference in mathematics education.
+These videos feature the use of evidence to make a much bigger difference in mathematics education.

 eBooks Released to Support Professional Learning